ruslan-ikhsan/beam/learning/tour-of-beam/terraform/README.md

-# GCP Cloud Functions back-end deployment using Terraform
+# (DRAFT) GCP Cloud Functions back-end deployment using Terraform

 This README will briefly guide you through the steps of how to use the script.
 It is pretty easy.